 Shangri-La’s Rasa Ria Resort & Spa, Kota Kinabalu

 The northern shores of Malaysian Borneo are expansive, empty and hemmed in by endless hectares of Borneo rainforest.
 It’s here that you’ll find the five-star and family-friendly Shangri-La’s Rasa Ria, right in the middle of a nature retreat.
-Jungle credentials?
-Until last spring, a buffoonery of orangutans were living in the trees within the hotel’s limits.
+Jungle hotel credentials?
+A buffoonery of orangutans was found living in the trees within the hotel’s limits.

 They’ve since been released back into the Borneo wilderness, but this beachfront mega-resort still offers plenty of chances to encounter our tree-dwelling relatives: the ‘breakfast with a view’ experience involves a hike through the rainforest to a champagne breakfast, surrounded by monkeys and views over the Borneo jungle and the South China Sea.